-Data protection authorities (DPAs) in each German state (Landesdatenschutzbehörden) monitor BDSG and GDPR compliance, including the collection, processing, and use of personal data by public and private organizations.
-The DPA for the state in which relevant activities take place is generally responsible for investigation and enforcement.
+German state data protection authorities (state DPAs) monitor BDSG and GDPR compliance, including the collection, processing, and use of personal data by public and private organizations.
+The DPA for the jurisdiction in which relevant activities take place is generally responsible for investigation and enforcement.
 State DPAs can initiate investigations on their own or in response to an individual's complaint.